Melissa Riso Is Barely Contained By Tiny Blue String Bikini, And Instagram Loves It

 Actress, model, and men’s hairstylist Melissa Riso left on a jet plane recently to take a well-deserved vacation, but even during her downtime, she managed to thrill her 1.1 million Instagram followers by sharing part of her tasty treat with them.

-In the picture, a smiling Riso stood beside a bar as Sip Sip Bahamas.
+In the picture, a smiling Riso stood beside a bar at Sip Sip Bahamas.
 She wore a tiny blue string bikini top, which showcased her ample cleavage while protecting her modesty with strategically placed triangles of fabric.
 The matching blue low-rise bikini bottoms tied on the sides and featured gold beads at the end of each tie.
 She accessorized the look with gold aviator-style sunglasses and pulled her beachy brunette hair back in a ponytail.

 In front of Riso, a plate with a martini glass filled with ceviche can be seen, featuring a beautiful array of colorful vegetables and seafood.
 The model had a spoon poised to dig into the flavorful dish.